Search

 Medical Withdrawal from a Course

-The decision whether to approve a course withdrawal for medical reasons is an administrative one to be made by the Dean of Undergraduate Studies or designee, informed by the opinion of the student’s attending health care provider but not driven by it.
-Beyond information provided by the health care professional, the Dean of designee will take into account all that is known about the student’s situation at Duke Kunshan, including such factors as medical history, use of resources in the past, compliance with medical expectations, how the student has conducted their academic responsibilities in courses to date, and other such indicators that the student has been managing their condition and academic affairs in responsible ways.
+The decision whether to approve a course withdrawal for medical reasons is an administrative one to be made by the Registrar and Dean of Academic Services or delegate, informed by the opinion of the student’s attending health care provider but not driven by it.
+Beyond information provided by the health care professional, the Registrar and Dean of Academic Services or delegate will take into account all that is known about the student’s situation at Duke Kunshan University including such factors as medical history, use of resources in the past, compliance with medical expectations, how the student has conducted their academic responsibilities in courses to date, and other such indicators of how responsibly the student has been managing their condition and academic affairs.

-Medical course withdrawals are subject to the same deadline as all other course withdrawals.
-Likewise, such courses receive a designation of W on the student’s academic record.
-Students deemed eligible to take a medical Leave of Absence (See Leave of Absence) after the regular course withdrawal deadline will have the option, upon obtaining the appropriate approvals from the instructor, to choose to receive the grade of I in one or more courses instead of the W grade.
+Medical course withdrawals will be approved no later than 5:00 pm BJT on the last teaching day of the session.
+There are no exceptions to this deadline.
+Such courses receive a designation of W on the student’s academic record.
+Students deemed eligible to take a medical Leave of Absence (see Leave of Absence) after the regular course withdrawal deadline will have the option, upon obtaining the appropriate approvals from the instructor, to choose to receive the grade of I in one or more courses instead of the W grade.
 The student may then complete the course as described in the section on Incomplete Coursework.
+An incomplete grade will not be authorized if the student has a history of excessive absences or failure to complete coursework in a timely fashion in the course in question.

 Enrollment in an Underload

 Under certain specific circumstances, students with a strong academic record may start a term enrolled in an underload of between 12 and 15 credits (exclusive of PE).
-This is permitted a maximum of two times in a student’s academic career and requires approval of both the academic advisor and the Dean of Undergraduate Studies.
+This is permitted a maximum of two times in a student’s academic career and requires approval of both the academic advisor and the Registrar and Dean of Academic Services or delegate.
 To enroll in an underload, a student must meet the following minimum criteria for eligibility:

 • Have a declared major